flygod1159/VGPU-1/README.md

 # About vk
-Now and in the future I will work mainly on the vgpu_vk branch.
+I am working on the fork of VKGL.